-- Assistant Professor, Industrial Design
+- Associate Professor, Industrial Design

 - Program Director, Industrial Design

-Betsy's educational practice is based on her extensive experience as an industrial design practitioner, bringing into the classroom real-world experiences, focusing on innovation and market disruption in consumer products and sporting goods through industry partnerships with companies like Stanley Black and Decker, Orvis, Zebco, and United Sports Brands.
+Betsy's educational practice is based on her extensive experience as an industrial design practitioner, bringing into the classroom real-world experiences, focusing on innovation and market disruption in consumer products and sporting goods through industry partnerships with companies like Newell Brands, Stanley Black and Decker, Orvis, Zebco, and United Sports Brands.
 She also serves as the IDSA education liaison for the Kansas City chapter, and as faculty advisor to the IDSA University of Kansas student chapter.

 Before joining the University of Kansas, Betsy was an assistant professor at Iowa State University and taught at Towson University and the Rochester Institute of Technology.
 Prior to teaching, she was the design manager at STX, a licensee of Nike, and worked as an industrial designer at Newell Brands and at Sardi Design.
 She is an active member of the Industrial Designers' Society of America.